emilyantosch/shc_pr3_vl/SOL2/slides_7/main.typ

 #slide[
   #text(size: 18pt)[
-    - Wie können wir aber darauf reagieren, wenn ein Button gedrückt wird?
+    - But how can we react when a button is pressed?

-    - Beteiligte Objekte:
+    - Involved objects:
-      - Button mit Zustand (z.B. „nicht gedrückt“, „gedrückt“)
+      - Button with state (e.g. "not pressed", "pressed")
-      - Objekt, das bei Änderungen des Buttons benachrichtigt werden soll
+      - Object that should be notified when the button changes
-    - Prinzipielles Vorgehen:
+    - Basic approach:
-      - Registrierung:
+      - Registration:
-        - Objekt „sagt dem Button“, dass es bei Änderungen benachrichtigt werden möchte
+        - Object "tells the button" that it wants to be notified of changes
-        - Button merkt sich (z.
-B. in Liste), welche Objekte benachrichtigt werden sollen
+        - Button remembers (e.g. in list) which objects should be notified
-      - Button wird gedrückt:
+      - Button is pressed:
-        - Button benachrichtigt Objekte in der Liste, dass sein Zustand geändert wurde ]
+        - Button notifies objects in the list that its state has changed ]
 ]

 #slide[
   #text(size: 18pt)[
-    - Mögliche Umsetzung:
+    - Possible implementation:
-      - Button: Methode register(), um Beobachter zur Liste hinzuzufügen
+      - Button: Method register() to add observers to the list
-      - Observer: Methode notify(), die Button-Objekt zur Benachrichtigung aufruft
+      - Observer: Method notify() that button object calls for notification

     #figure(image("../assets/img/slides_7/2024_10_29_button_event_diagram_rev01.png", height: 70%))
   ]